Tit for Tattling: Cooperation, communication, and how each could stabilize the other: Discussion

-Thus, each of the three mechanisms adds stabilizing pressure to a different component of the genome--and, each of these mechanisms provides important insights into what might be necessary for the emergence of a communication system.
+We should note that these conditions apply equally to genetically and culturally transmitted strategies, and they are indifferent to whether alternative strategies invade an existing equilibrium by way of mutation, migration, or agents simply choosing to change their strategies.
 We will first examine these three stabilizers in more detail, and then go on to analyze the resulting equilibrium and its downstream consequences.